 [the bobsled picks up speed and careens down the track]

 Sanka Coffie: Coach!
 COACH!
-AAAAHHHH!
+Aaahh!
 Slow it down!
 Slow it- slow it down!
-OH, MY GOD!
-Oh, Derice, oh, Derice...
+Oh, my God!
+Oh, Derice, oh, Derice I hate you!
 I hate you!
 I hate you!
-I HATE YOU!

 [repeated line after someone has said something degrading]

 Irv: [sarcastic] That's very funny.

 [Junior marches up to Josef Grul and spins him around]

 Junior Bevill: Now, you look!
 I will not be talked to that way!
 So you'd better come up with a damn good apology or else!

 Josef Grul: ["is that so?"]
 Or else what?

 [pushes Junior to floor and then gets down in his face]

 [Two big feet come into view.
 Grul looks up]

 Yul Brenner: No problem, mon.